C451/Super-Brain-Wallet/README.md

 ### Install

-Clone the repo, run `npm run dev`.
+Clone the repo, run `npm run start`.

 ### How to use
 <br>